peteroupc/peteroupc.github.io/bernoulli.md

 Used in (Dughmi et al. 2017)<sup>[**(8)**](#Note8)</sup> to apply an exponential weight (here, _c_) to an input coin.

 1. Generate a Poisson(_c_) random integer, call it _N_.
-2. Flip the input coin until the coin returns 0 or the coin is flipped _N_ times.
+2. Flip the input coin until the flip returns 0 or the coin is flipped _N_ times.
 Return 1 if all the coin flips, including the last, returned 1 (or if _N_ is 0); or return 0 otherwise.

 <a id=exp_minus_lambda_minus__c></a>
 #### exp(&minus;&lambda; &minus; _c_)